Skip to Main Content

 International Production Experience

-Costume professionals seasoned on major Hollywood productions at Atlas Studios in Ouarzazate — Africa's Hollywood — including Gladiator, Game of Thrones, and Kingdom of Heaven.
+Costume pros seasoned on major Hollywood shoots at Atlas Studios in Ouarzazate.
+Africa's Hollywood — including Gladiator, Game of Thrones, and Kingdom of Heaven.

 03.